feast-dev/feast-workshop/module_0/README.md

 ### Step 0: Understanding `get_historical_features` and feature services

-`get_historical_features` is the API by which you can retrieve features (by referencing features directly or via feature services).
+`get_historical_features` is an API by which you can retrieve features (by referencing features directly or via feature services).
 It will under the hood manage point-in-time joins and avoid data leakage to generate training datasets or power batch scoring.

 For batch scoring, you want to get the latest feature values for your entities.
-Feast right now requires timestamps in `get_historical_features`, so what you'll need to do is append an event timestamp of `now()`. e.g.
+Feast requires timestamps in `get_historical_features`, so what you'll need to do is append an event timestamp of `now()`. e.g.

 ```python
 # Get the latest feature values for unique entities